keithschulze/BioInfoSummer-Workshop/imagej/demo1.md

 `Process → Filters → Gaussian Blur...`

-A Gaussian blur filter helps to smooth noise that is typically present in images acquired with highly sensitive cameras.
+A Gaussian blur filter helps to smooth noise that is typically present in images acquired with highly sensitive camera sensors or detectors.

 ![](../images/demo1/fluoro_01_blur.png)